XimenaBG/XimenaBG.github.io/index.md

 *Welcome to my page!*
 My name is Ximena and I am from Colombia.
-I am a mechanical engineer and recently I finished my M.Sc. in mechanical engineering.
+I am a mechanical engineer and recently I finished my M.Sc. in mechanical engineering in Brazil.
 During the last two years I have been learning about machining processes and metallic materials.

 ---